 Resource potential: The resource potential reflects the utilizable fiscal capacity of a canton, and therefore the financial capacity of a canton.
 This forms the basis for calculating the resource index.
 It corresponds to the three-year average of the Aggregated Tax Base (ATB), which is essentially based on the assessment basis of direct federal tax.

-Ring-fencing: In the tax sphere, the term ring-fencing is understood to mean the different treatment of domestic and foreign companies and/or income, insofar as the income from a foreign source is taxed at a lower level.
+Ring-fencing: The term ring-fencing is understood to mean the lower taxation applied to the foreign income of domestic and foreign companies in a given country.